FACG5/Research/week-4/Engineering.md

 ### query string turns the string input into object.
 So it is understandable and readable.
 We change the object into a string so the server understands it and we can send a request and get a response.

 ## Why is it a bad idea to build a query string manually from other strings (think about URL encoding and escape characters)?
+### if we didn't parse the query string into an object, the url would contain many symbols and characters each with a special meaning.
+So, if i on my own manually wrote the string form of the object i can misuse or forget a character I would send a different request than required and get a different response than wanted.